This website uses cookies

 In addition, through its integration with IconFinder and Unsplash, you can also paste images and icons from these databases.

-Agency team members can embed, share, and collaborate on their boards from other apps like Jira, Zoom, Microsoft Teams Meetings, Microsoft Teams, Confluence, Webex, Trello, and Airtable.
+Agency team members can embed, share, and collaborate on their boards from board portal software and other apps like Jira, Zoom, Microsoft Teams Meetings, Microsoft Teams, Confluence, Webex, Trello, and Airtable.
 And you can receive Miro notifications on Slack and Microsoft Teams.
 You can also connect Miro with other apps through Zapier.

 If you are organizing a workshop in Miro and want to make sure that invitees have access to the Miro board, you can use the chrome extension called Miro for Google Calendar.
 When you go to the Google Calendar and create a meeting, you can easily attach your board to it.
 And that’s it – all the participants from your Miro team will get the invitation.